christianbanez/Foreshift/README.md

   - Mr. Jay Ryan Mapanao as our adviser for our thesis
   - Pamantasan ng Lungsod ng Maynila for letting us get the data needed for the thesis
-  - Ms. Criselle Centeno as our research coordinator